-The parent who claims that his / her custody rights were breached by a wrongful removal or retention is referred to in this Guide as the 'left-behind parent'.
+The parent who claims that his / her custody rights were breached by a wrongful removal or retention is referred to in this Guide as the "left-behind parent".
 In accordance with Article 3 of the 1980 Hague Child Abduction Convention, a removal or retention is considered wrongful where it is in breach of actually exercised custody rights attributed to a person, an institution or other body, either jointly or alone, under the law of the State in which the child was habitually resident immediately before the removal or retention.
-In a small number of cases within the scope of the 1980 Convention it is a person other than the parent (a grandparent a step-parent or any other related or unrelated person) or an institution or other body whose custody rights are breached by a wrongful removal or retention of the child.
-To avoid lengthy descriptions throughout the Guide, unless otherwise stated, the term 'left-behind parent' will be meant to include any other person or body18 whose custody rights are allegedly breached by a wrongful removal or retention.
+As is indicated by this definition, in a small number of cases within the scope of the 1980 Convention it is a person other than the parent (a grandparent a step-parent or any other related or unrelated person) or an institution or other body whose custody rights are breached by a wrongful removal or retention of the child.
+To avoid lengthy descriptions throughout the Guide, unless otherwise stated, the term "left-behind parent" will be used in a sense to include any other person or body whose custody rights are allegedly breached by a wrongful removal or retention.

-The parent who is alleged to have wrongfully removed a child from his / her place of habitual residence to another State or to have wrongfully retained a child in another State will be referred to in this Guide as the 'taking parent'.
-In parallel to the use of the term 'left-behind parent', unless otherwise stated, reference in this Guide to the term 'taking parent' will be meant to include any person, institution or other body19 who is alleged to have wrongfully removed or retained a child.
+The parent who is alleged to have wrongfully removed a child from his / her place of habitual residence to another State or to have wrongfully retained a child in another State will be referred to in this Guide as the "taking parent".
+In parallel to the use of the term "left-behind parent", unless otherwise stated, reference in this Guide to the term "taking parent" will be meant to include any person, institution or other body who is alleged to have wrongfully removed or retained a child.